 Financial instruments that potentially subject us to concentrations of credit risk consist principally of cash and cash equivalents, short-term investments, and accounts receivable.
 The Company holds cash at major financial institutions that often exceed Federal Deposit Insurance Corporation ("FDIC") insured limits.
 The Company manages its credit risk associated with cash concentrations by concentrating its cash deposits in high-quality financial institutions and by periodically evaluating the credit quality of the primary financial institutions holding such deposits.
 The carrying value of cash approximates fair value.
 Our investment portfolio is comprised of highly rated securities with a weighted-average maturity of less than 12 months in accordance with our investment policy which seeks to preserve principal and maintain a high degree of liquidity.
 Historically, the Company has not experienced any losses due to such cash concentrations.
-The Company does not have any off-balancesheet credit exposure related to its customers.
+The Company does not have any off-balance-sheet credit exposure related to its customers.
 Concentrations of credit risk with respect to accounts receivable and revenue are limited due to a large, diverse customer base.
 We do not require collateral from clients.
 We maintain an allowance for doubtful accounts based upon the expected collectability of accounts receivable.
 The Company performs ongoing credit evaluations of its customers and maintains allowances for possible losses, which, when realized, have been within the range of management's expectations.
-No single customer accounted for 10% or more of our revenue for the years ended December 31, 2021, 2020, and 2019 or accounted for more than 10% of accounts receivable as of December 31, 2021 and December 31, 2020.
-Net assets located outside of the United States were immaterial as of December 31, 2021 and December 31, 2020.
+No single customer accounted for 10% or more of our revenue for the years ended December 31, 2021, 2020, and 2019 or accounted for more than 10% of accounts receivable as of December 31, 2021 and Dece